mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **DS18B20 Resolution:**

 Define the resolution used on the temp sensor.
-9 bits is default and will give an accuracy of 0.5C, 12 bits will give an accuracy of 0.0625C but will also take longer time to measure..
+9 bits is default and will give an accuracy of 0.5C and and provide longest batterylife.
+See data below from the datasheet.

+- 9 bits = 0.5°C, up to 93 ms reading
+- 10 bits =0.25°C, up to 187 ms reading
+- 11 bits = 0.125°C, up to 375 ms reading
+- 12 bits = 0.0625°C, up to 850 ms reading

 * **Wifi connect timeout:**

 This is the amount of time allowed for a wifi connect.